j-blue-arz/image-processing-wasm/README.md

 * User can apply operators on an image.

 ## Roadmap
-- [] apply sobel operator in Python with Wasmer
+- [x] apply sobel operator in Python with Wasmer
+- [] Provide REST-API with Flask
 - [] try Wasmtime and Extism
-- [] Provide REST-API with Flask
+- [] measure cranelift vs. LLVM with Wasmer
 - [] Add webclient
 - [] Add dynamic upload of image operators
 - [] Docker build